UlviDemirsoy/CoensioCase/README.md

 Assignment:
-After generating test, assign it to a user using email adress(admin role) using post assignment endpoint.
+After generating test, assign it to a user using email adress using post assignment endpoint(admin role).

 Then login with assigned user email and see assigned tests with get assignment endpoint.